GerHobbelt/owemdjee/README.md

 - ~~**merror** [📁](./merror) [🌐](https://github.com/GerHobbelt/merror) -- a library for error handling in C++ without exceptions.~~

   - **removed**; reason: code is non-portable to compilers other than GCC, or at least would require more effort than we're willing to expend on this.

+- ~~**qoir** [📁](./qoir) [🌐](https://github.com/GerHobbelt/qoir) -- QOIR (pronounced like "choir") is a simple, lossless image file format that is very fast to encode and decode while achieving compression ratios roughly comparable to PNG.
+It was inspired by the [QOI image file format](https://qoiformat.org/),~~

+  - **removed**; reason: code does not compile and depends on outdated jpegXL internal source code, which does not exist any more in the latest revisions, while work on this repo has stopped a few years ago.

 - ~~**binary_bakery** [🌐](https://github.com/s9w/binary_bakery) -- resource compiler-like tool: embed any data in your C/C++ application~~